MrFriendCS/N5-CS-2018-Task-2B/.lesson/lessonplan.md

 ## Tests

-There are 3 tests.
+There are three tests.
 The first tests the extreme values after they've been rounded.
 The second two test exceptional values.

 NB.
 With ___.5___ values, Python rounds to the nearest even number: